nologic/blog/_posts/2016-03-22-automating-ui-testing.md

 }
 ```

 The `findOfTypes` function returns a LUA array i.e. number keyed map, of the button description maps.
-The the `getButton` function will look for the button that hasn't been clicked yet.
-This state is passed to the `getButton` function.
+The `getButton` function will look for the button that hasn't been clicked yet.
+This click state is passed to the `getButton` function.
 The state is a map that should be maintained by the user.
 Once a button has been clicked, the user should enter a key of the button text into the state map.

-We use this function is `post_all-click_around.lua` script to exercise the various buttons on the screen.
+We use this while loop in `post_all-click_around.lua` script to exercise the various buttons on the screen.
 The process is really quite simple.
-Here's a reduced sized code that accomplishes just what we want.
+Here's a reduced size code that accomplishes just what we want.

 ```lua
 while (attempts > 0) do